b-e-p/bep/README.md

 ![](imgs/install_branch_1.png)

 Oops...as you can see, in order to install another branch of ipython under the same version of python, the branch of ipython that was just installed previously needs to be turned off first.
-Then, after doing so, we can proceed with installing the specified branch of ipython.
+After doing so, then we can proceed with installing the specified branch of ipython:

 ![](imgs/install_branch_2.png)